Configuring Pocomail & Barca

 PDFs as .TXT

-The most common issue is PDFs (Adobe Acrobat files) showing up with a .txt extension instead of a .pdf extension.
+The most common issue is PDFs showing up with a .txt extension instead of a .pdf extension.
 Since extensions tell Windows what to do with a file, you will be unable to open this file (or it will open with a lot of garbage in the text editor).

 In this case you will not be able to view the PDF until you change the extension of the file from FILENAME.txt to FILENAME.pdf.
-Note that this action will break the ability of Pocomail (or Barca) to open the attachment, but you can then view it.
+Note that this action will break the ability of Pocomail (or Barca) to open the attachment, but at least you can then view it.
 I found that notifying the sender can rectify this issue as most such PDFs are auto-generated by software.

 Why This Happens

 If Pocomail cannot determine an extension it adds the .txt extension.

 This is most common with files sent by someone using a Mac because that operating system handles file types in a manner that is invisible to Windows.

 XP Service Pack 2 Errors

 You may have connection issues related to Microsoft Windows XP Service Pack 2.
 These can be described differently, but are the same issue: